lukejacksonn/perflink/README.md

 > JavaScript performance benchmarks you can share via URL

-The motivation here was to create a single page app like [jsperf](https://jsperf.com) – which is commonly used to compare performance characteristics of different Javascript code snippets – but with improved usability and portibility of results.
+The motivation here was to create a single page app like [jsperf](https://jsperf.com) – which is commonly used to compare performance characteristics of different Javascript code snippets – but with improved usability and portability of results.
 It is a frontend only static web app with no build step and is hosted on Github pages.

 ![perflink](https://user-images.githubusercontent.com/1457604/78142792-49dc2e80-7425-11ea-95a5-2003b2b027f1.gif)